ARMmbed/mbed-os-5-docs/docs/debugging-testing/testing/unit_testing.md

 1. Download CMake binaries from https://cmake.org/download/, and run the installer.
 1. Download Python 2.7 or Python 3 from https://www.python.org/getit/, and run the installer.
 1. Add MinGW, CMake and Python into system PATH.
-1. Install the addition Python package `gcovr` for code coverage report:
+1. Install the additional Python package `gcovr` for code coverage report:
     ```
     pip install "gcovr>=4.1"
     ```